8 WAYS TO MAKE LIFE SIMPLER

-Every home requires a bit of attention now and then, even minimalist homes get dirty and messy without regular attention.
+Every home requires a bit of attention now and then, even the simplest of homes get dirty and messy without regular attention.

 You will always have dirty laundry to wash no matter how big or small your wardrobe.
 And none of us feel like food shopping, cleaning or tidying up when we’re ill or had a busy week at work.

-Get some regular routines in place and stick to them and your home will function as you need it to every day without you running out of food, clean clothes or having to do a 24 hour deep clean session.
+Get some regular routines in place and stick to them.
+Your home will function as you need it to every day without you running out of food, clean clothes or having to do a 24 hour deep clean session.

 Here are some routines you might want to think about:

 Laundry – get in the habit of putting a load on daily (more or less depending on how big your household).
 Where possible, make sure this is dried, folded and put away before you go to bed at night.